Auelocks/Friday_Night_Lights/README.md

 ## Summary and Next Steps
 A machine learning model was built for the Midland Basin area
 - Key variables that drive well performance were identified
 - Relationship between each of the different variables was determined to eliminate redundant variables
 - Multiple ML models were tested

 Model performs well (<15% average error) at EUR range observed with current completion trends
 - Lower EURs driven by very short laterals (no longer drilled) and small completions (Pre-2015)
 - However, model can be improved by incorporating additional performance drivers (geomechanics and completion parameters)

 Future work to improve model
 - Source private data to compare against available public data
 - Identify geologic trends to group wells or subdivide dataset into smaller chunks
+- Assess further feature reduction